Believe (Cher song)

 "Believe" topped the record charts in over 23 countries and has sold more than 11 million copies worldwide.
 It is Cher's most successful single, and one of the best-selling singles in music history.
 "Believe" was the biggest-selling song of 1998 in the United Kingdom, and remains the highest-selling single by a solo female artist there.
 In the United States, it was Cher's fifth number-one single on the Billboard Hot 100 chart, and it topped the Year-End Hot 100 singles of 1999.
 The accompanying music video (directed by Nigel Dick) was nominated for Best Dance Video at the 1999 MTV Video Music Awards.

 Cher has performed the song on many occasions, including the 1999 Brit Awards, the Sanremo Music Festival, as well as on several talk shows and variety programs (in America and abroad).
 It has since become a fan favorite, and a staple in the setlist of her concert tours.
 "Believe" has been covered by numerous artists, and it's also been sung or referenced in several feature films and scripted TV shows.
 Scholars and academics noted the way in which Cher was able to re-invent herself, and yet stay true to her image, while still being able to release music that was fresh and contemporary amidst the more "teen pop"-based music of the period.
-They also credited the song for restoring Cher's social popularity and further cementing her position as a pop culture icon.
+They also credited the song for restoring Cher's social popularity and further cementing her position as a pop icon.
 "Believe" earned Cher a place in the Guinness Book of World Records, and Rolling Stone listed it among the "500 Greatest Songs of All Time".